vulkomilev/oumi/docs/user_guides/train/environments/environments.md

 Oumi supports training in various environments to suit different workflows and preferences.
 Moving between environments is streamlined through consistent configuration:
 -  The `train.yaml` config file outlines your model, dataset, and training parameters,
--  The `job_config.yaml` contains your resource requirements (optinal for training locally).
+-  The `job_config.yaml` contains your resource requirements (optional for training locally).